The Jerry Springer Show: Controversies over authenticity and violence

 There had been continuous debate over the authenticity of the fighting.
 In an interview, a production assistant stated that "we try our hardest to screen people," and inauthentic-seeming guests had been kicked off stage.
 Marvin Kitman, television critic for the Newsday newspaper, felt that the fighting had been choreographed beforehand.
 Christopher Sterling of the George Washington University media department compared the program to professional wrestling; some producers later claimed the fights on the show were inspired by the fights and angles in WWE.
 Sixteen former guests of Jerry Springer, who were interviewed on various U.S. media outlets such as the entertainment news program Extra, Rolling Stone, and the New York Post newspaper, claimed there was a "fight quota" for each episode, and that they and other guests were encouraged to fight one another.
 In the past, producers booked professional wrestlers such as The Iron Sheik, Razor Ramon (albeit in a non-fighting role), Jamie Dundee, 2 Tuff Tony, Madman Pondo, and One Man Kru (also a hip hop artist), as well as lady wrestlers and midget wrestlers; one guest would be a then-unknown Justin Roberts, then-primary ring announcer for WWE.
 Springer would later make guest appearances during WWE Raw on two occasions.

 In screening potential cases for his next show Judge Jerry, Springer deliberately chose a process that picks cases from those that have already been filed, to prevent would-be litigants from seeking out the show as had been suspected with Jerry Springer.

-Springer himself in 1998 called his own show "stupid" on the The David Letterman Show.
+Springer himself in 1998 called his own show "stupid" on The David Letterman Show.
 Springer stated in an October 2000 interview with the Reuters news agency:

 I would never watch my show.
 I'm not interested in it.
 It's not aimed towards me.
 This is just a silly show.